trampgeek/moodle-qtype_coderunner/docs/index.md

  1. live_autocompletion.
 Turns on the Ace editor auto-complete function.

  1. theme.
 The theme to be used by the ace editor.
-Type ctrl + ',' within the Ace editor to see a list of available themes.
+Type CTRL + ',' within the Ace editor to see a list of available themes.
 Default: textmate.

-If a user uses the ctrl + ',' option to select a theme, this theme will be used in all Ace editor windows within that browser until changed back.
+If a user uses the CTRL + ',' option to select a theme, this theme will be used in all Ace editor windows within that browser until changed back.
 However, none of the other settings displayed by CTRL + ',' are persisted in this way.